Ford Fiesta Brake Problems: Common Issues & Solutions Guide

 Solution

-- Replace brake fluid: Fresh fluid with higher boiling point
+- Replace brake fluid: Fresh DOT 4 fluid with a higher wet boiling point

 DIY Difficulty: Medium | Time: 2-3 hours